2018 Private Pesticide Applicator Cert Exam

 This process of exam registration is a lot like shopping online, so it may seem familiar.
 Open THIS LINK in a new window or tab to help guide you through.

 The link to the exam will be provided as part of your receipt on the final page of the checkout process.
 This receipt will also be sent as an email titled "University of Minnesota Confirmation."
 Please check your spam folders if you do not see it in your inbox.
-Be advised that it can take ten minutes to several hours for exam access to be granted.
-If you experience a delay in access during our business hours (8am - 4pm), email firstname.lastname@example.org for assistance.
+Be advised that due to system integration between registration and exam, it can take ten minutes up to the next morning of a business day for exam access to be granted.

 You have 3 chances to earn a score of at least 80% on this exam to (re)certify for your private pesticide applicator's license.
 After you achieve a passing score, please do not re-attempt the exam to improve the score; this can cause errors in the system, and you may not be (re)certified.